American Diversified Energy is now:

 The principal source of funding announcements for DOD related to renewable energy is:

-Scroll down through the menu on the left and under "Agencies," click "All Department of Defense.
+Under "Agencies," click "All Department of Defense.

 The agency page for DOD on Grants.gov often lists 150 funding announcements at a time, many of which are for military weapon development and health and wound treatments.
 There also are solicitations for research, innovative systems development, and broad agency-wide announcements.
 While some announcements may not be tied specifically to alternative energy applications, proposals that incorporate alternative energy solutions that meet the solicitation requirements may be submitted.